More than 9,000 anti-Asian incidents since pandemic began

 “One of our clients was on the bus.
 Right before the man got off the bus, he just punched her,” Chung said.
 “She said no one — not the bus driver and a number of Chinese on the bus — went to her care.”

-Giving into that fear means seniors have missed important things like doctor’s appointments or exercise routines at the park.
-So, in June, with some funding from the city, the organization expanded a volunteer escort service to accompany seniors on errands or outings around Chinatown and other neighborhoods.
-They had more than 200 requests that month.
+Giving into that fear means seniors have missed important things like doctor's appointments or exercise routines at the park.
+So, in June, with some funding from the city, Self-Help for the Elderly expanded a volunteer escort service to accompany seniors on errands or outings around Chinatown and other neighborhoods.
+It had more than 200 requests that month.

 The onslaught of verbal and physical assaults has drawn more skepticism than sympathy from some.
 Peter Yu, a Republican U.S. Senate candidate in Colorado who is also Chinese American, came under fire last month for characterizing anti-Asian hate crimes as exaggerated.